davidawad/Personal_Site_4.0/README.md

 davidawad.github.io
 ===================

-this is a simple project i made as a personal webpage.
-I have been sharing it  wih friends family and potential employers to demonstrate my abilities as a programmer.
+This is a simple project I made as a personal web page.
+I have been sharing it with friends family and potential employers to demonstrate my abilities as a Web Developer.

 ##Thanks for Looking!##